jabber-tools/cognitive-services-speech-sdk-rs/README.md

 sudo apt-get install clang build-essential libssl1.0.0 libasound2 wget
 ```

 Build is generating Rust bindings for Speech SDK native functions.
-These are already prebuilt and put into ffi/bindings.rs file.
+These are already prebuilt and put into *ffi/bindings.rs* file.
 In most cases it is not necessary to regenerate them.
-Set followingto skip bindings regeneration:
+Set following to skip bindings regeneration:

 ```
 export MS_COG_SVC_SPEECH_SKIP_BINDGEN=1